In China, the Labor Contract Law governs employee terminations. This guide provides essential steps for compliant and lawful terminations.

 Throughout the termination process, employers must ensure compliance with the Labor Contract Law.
 This includes adhering to the notice period, providing severance pay, and documenting the entire process.

 Navigating the employee termination process in China can be complex due to the various legal requirements involved.
-AYP’s Professional Employer Organisation (PEO) and Employer of Record (EOR) services are designed to help businesses manage employee terminations in full compliance with the Labor Contract Law.
+AYP’s Professional Employer Organization (PEO) and Employer of Record (EOR) services are designed to help businesses manage employee terminations in full compliance with the Labor Contract Law.
 Our services include:

 With AYP’s expert support, employers can manage employee terminations in China confidently and legally.
 Contact us today to learn how we can assist with your HR and compliance needs.